kmclellan/mstc/README.md

 Initially created for the MS Therapy Centre Lothian http://www.mstc-lothian.org.uk/

-The software is intended to be run onsite on a dedicated Linux based server but can also be run in the "cloud" (e.g. on Heroku).
+The software is intended to be run onsite on a dedicated Linux based server but can also be run in the "cloud" (for a demo, please [see the latest version running on Heroku](https://mstc.herokuapp.com/)).

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)